eyolfson/dirt/PERFORMANCE.md

     0.000683937 seconds time elapsed        ( +-  2.83% )

 This results in a 1.86 speedup.
 Much lower CPU utilization and a factor of 6 less cycles.

+Idea: benchmark programs with respect to system calls.